adamabdelhamed/klooie/src/klooie/klooie/Controls/ReadmeTemplate.md

 //#ListViewerSample

+## MinimumSizeShield

+Sometimes you only want the user to see a control if it has enough space to display properly.
+A MinimumSizeShield is helpful in these cases.

+Simply fill a container with a MinimumSizeShield and it will display itself along with a helpful message whenever the container is too small to show the other controls.

+//#MinimumSizeShieldSample

 ## XY Chart

 You can build complex controls with klooie.
 Here's how to use the built-in XYChart.
 This is useful when building quick command line apps that visualize data.